KevinTheMix/CheatSheets/Angular.md

 ### Decorators

 Similar to C# [Attributes], they are classes that belong to a module and get applied to a class.
-They must first be imported:
+First, they must be imported:

-    import { DecoratorClass } from '@namespace/package';    // Using scoped packages as module name (ex.: '@angular/core' is Angular core-scoped package (i.e. developed by Angular team)). import { DecoratorClass } from 'path';    // Using path (file extension not necessary) as module name
+Using scoped packages as module name (ex.: '@angular/core' is Angular core-scoped package (i.e. developed by Angular team)).

+    import { DecoratorClass } from '@namespace/package';

+Using path (file extension not necessary) as module name

+    import { DecoratorClass } from 'path';

+Declares decorator (json) metadata properties

+    @DecoratorClass ({json})

-    @DecoratorClass ({json})     // Declares decorator (json) metadata properties export class TargetClass     // Declares a class, that's usable in another file thanks to 'export' keyword (like C# 'public')
+Declares a class, that's usable in another file thanks to 'export' keyword (like C# 'public')

+    export class TargetClass

 Decorators are used to define modules (via decorator 'NgModule'), Components (via decorator 'Component'), Directives (via decorator 'Directive').